 Players are able to participate in 4-round asynchronous Swiss tournaments via Event Tickets purchased with Silver (in-game currency earned via daily rewards) or earned via the daily free-to-play reward system, or by paying the entry fee directly with Silver or Gold (in-game currency purchased via microtransactions).

-Rewards for standard tournaments, including Silver, booster packs, and Elite Tickets, are earned based on individual performance.
-A winning record of 3-1 is guaranteed to earn enough Silver to pay into another equivalent tournament, allowing skilled players to compete indefinitely off of a single entry.
+Rewards for standard tournaments, including Event Tickets, booster packs, and Elite Tickets, are earned based on individual performance.
+A winning record of 3-1 is guaranteed to earn enough Event Tickets to pay into another equivalent tournament, allowing skilled players to compete indefinitely off of a single entry.

 By earning 20 Elite Tickets, players become eligible to enter a monthly Elite Tournament which is a 6-round asynchronous Swiss constructed tournament.
 All participants are guaranteed an alternate-art card, in addition to various prizes including packs, Silver, and Gold.